 We created species distribution models using four different algorithms commonly used in the literature: Random Forest (def) and Boosted Regression Tree’s (def), Generalized Linear (def; GLM) and Generalized Additive Models (def; GAM) (Barbet-Massin et al. (2012) (Elith 2011).
 We then combined all the previous model outputs into an ensemble forecasting, as ensembled predictions have been shown to outperform their constituent models and minimize the analytical noise of individual runs (Araujo & New (2007)).

-To evaluate the accuracy of the species distribution models, additional presence records from GBIF (n = 61,789), and AIM (n = 12,730) were used as test and training sets (n = 74,519) for logistic regression (Occdownload Gbif.Org (2021), Land Manage```ment (2019)).
+To evaluate the accuracy of the species distribution models, additional presence records from GBIF (n = 61,789), and AIM (n = 12,730) were used as test and training sets (n = 74,519) for logistic regression (Occdownload Gbif.Org (2021), Land Management (2019)).
 Additional novel absence records were generated from the AIM data set to create a data set where each species has balanced presence and absences.
 The True Skill Statistics (TSS), was used to measure model accuracy as it has been shown to work across a wide range of species occurrences prevalence (Allouche et al. (2006)).
 [Something about whether any models were left out if they did not meet TSS].
 Finally, we converted model outputs (i.e., maps of habitat suitability) into presence/absence by classifying as “present” cells with a mean suitability value greater than 0.5 (Prim (1957)).
 This resulted in a list of 426 species with ecological requirements that matched out study sites.

 We further refined the species list by identifying species with a flowering phenology likely to overlap with either foraging phase of the bumble bee.
 We used Weibull estimates of phenological parameters developed by (Belitz et al. (2020), Pearse et al. (2017)). to estimate the flowering periods of all 426 modeled species.
-We used the SnowUS data set (Iler et al. (2021), Tran et al. (2019)) from 2000-2017 to remove herbarium records collected during times in which flowering is impossible at the study area due to snow cover, .
+We used the SnowUS data set (, Tran et al. (2019)) from 2000-2017 to remove herbarium records collected during times in which flowering is impossible at the study area due to snow cover (Iler et al. (2021).
 We used the SnowUS database to identify an annual “snow-free” period starting after the first three days of contiguous snow absence and ending after the first three days of contiguous snow cover in fall.
 Herbarium records after the 3rd quantile for melt, and the 1st quantile for snow cover of these metrics were removed from the candidate list.
 Species with > 10 records had their Weibull distributions generated for the date when 10% of individuals had begun flowering, when 50% were flowering, and when 90% of individuals had flowered.
 We used the initiation and cessation dates, respectively, as effective start and end of flowering.
 These estimates were compared to a long-term observational study of flowering phenology 1974-2012 (CaraDonna et al. (2014)), and the floral abundance data from 2015, using Kendall’s tau.

 Pollen and plant material collection